tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 There is no communication outside of the communication range.
 The transmission interfere with each other and the nodes back off from transmitting, but its not visible here.**TODO** Also the interference ranges are not displayed as they are too large.

 There is no communication outside of the communication range.
-Host contend for channel access, and defer from transmitting when there are other ongoing transmissions.
+Hosts contend for channel access, and defer from transmitting when there are other ongoing transmissions.
 The interference ranges of hosts cover the whole network, so transmissions cause interference all over the network.

-**TODO** milyen jelenségek jutnak érvényre az analog modelben, hogy teljesiti a kovetelmenyeket
+.. **TODO** milyen jelenségek jutnak érvényre az analog modelben, hogy teljesiti a kovetelmenyeket

 .. -> communication range, interference